CALL FOR PARTICIPATION

 To help give you a great festival experience, please indicate which of the following categories of events or capacities you are proposing to organise/ participate in:

-IMPORTANT NOTE: Applicants should kindly note that PANAFEST is unable to provide funding or sponsorship.
-We shall be happy however to provide letters of endorsement to confirmed participants on request.
+IMPORTANT NOTE: We are unable to provide funding or sponsorship.
+We shall be happy however to provide letters of endorsement and recommendation to confirmed participants upon request.

 For further information, please consult the official festival